-This strong heater can heat any dog abode or small room up to 75 cubic feet.
+Akoma Hound Heater is a strong heater that can heat any dog abode or small room up to 75 cubic feet.
 The installation is not only easy and straightforward, but you get to keep your dog warm and toasty with this doghouse furnace.

 + 300-watt power heater